Podcast: Download

 Diagrammatic Thinking

-To be honest, I often look at charts and graphs and think, “I can’t really follow this!”
-But instead of rejecting the information, I now redraw them to figure out what they’re telling me.
+To be honest, I used look at charts and graphs and think, “I can’t really follow this!”

 It’s not about artistry — I’m certainly not an artist.
 It’s just about illustrating things to help get information into your brain so you can move forward.